HHS Mandate Cheat Sheet

 Numerous plaintiffs have filed suit against the Obama Administration challenging the HHS mandate on religious liberty grounds.
 The plaintiffs include Hobby Lobby, Conestoga Wood Specialties, Little Sisters of the Poor, Notre Dame University, and others.

-American businesses are already subject to the HHS mandate and the attack on religious freedom is underway.
+The Supreme Court ruled in Burwell v.
+Hobby Lobby that the government could not force family businesses to violate their faith as a condition of earning a living under the threat of crippling fines.
+However, this landmark ruling for religious freedom does not pertain to the non-profit cases challenging the HHS mandate on religious liberty grounds.
 As of January 1, 2014 religious non-profit employers are being forced to violate their consciences and comply with the HHS mandate in their health plans.

 The HHS mandate marks a turning point in America's history.
 Religious liberty, jobs and healthcare are at stake: Can the federal government force individuals to violate their consciences as a condition of owning a business, holding a job, or purchasing healthcare?